ddotta/awesome-polars/README.md

 #### Import / Export
 - [polars_io](https://github.com/alipatti/polars_io) - Lazily read Stata, SAS, and fixed-width files in Polars by [@alipatti](https://github.com/alipatti).
 - [polars_readstat](https://github.com/jrothbaum/polars_readstat) - Polars IO plugin to read SAS, Stata and SPSS file by [@jrothbaum](https://github.com/jrothbaum).
+- [Working with Polars and XlsxWriter](https://xlsxwriter.readthedocs.io/working_with_polars.html) - Guide to using the Python [XlsxWriter](https://xlsxwriter.readthedocs.io/index.html) library with Polars to create Excel reports.
+- [polars_access_mdbtools](https://github.com/DeflateAwning/polars_access_mdbtools) - Python package for reading tables from an Access database into Polars dataframes, using mdbtools by [@DeflateAwning](https://github.com/DeflateAwning).

+#### Data Manipulation
+- [tidypolars](https://tidypolars.readthedocs.io/en/latest/) `tidypolars` python library built on top of polars library that gives access to methods and functions familiar to R tidyverse users.
+- [Ibis Python package for Polars](https://ibis-project.org/backends/polars) - [Ibis](https://github.com/ibis-project/ibis) is a Python library that provides a lightweight, universal interface for data wrangling.
+It can be used with Polars.

 #### Geographical / Spatial
 - [polars-h3](https://github.com/Filimoa/polars-h3) - Efficient hexagonal indexing for large-scale geospatial analysis by [@Filimoa](https://github.com/Filimoa).
 - [polars-reverse-geocode](https://github.com/MarcoGorelli/polars-reverse-geocode) - This plugin is an offline reverse geocoder for finding the closest city to a given (latitude, longitude) pair by [@MarcoGorelli](https://github.com/MarcoGorelli).